If you’ve recently gained a position with us, congratulations and welcome to Otago Polytechnic!

 We welcome staff from around the world to join our Campuses in Dunedin, Central Otago and Auckland, as well as distance-based staff including those allied to our programmes run through Wintec in Hamilton.

 If you join us from another location, we may be able to provide some support with relocation costs and temporary accommodation.
-Please ask Human Resources for further details about this.
+Please ask People and Culture for further details about this.

 Please note that those joining our Auckland Campus will be employed by our Auckland International Campus joint venture partner, Future Skills.
 Please contact them directly if you have any questions about your employment with them.